Chart Color Schemes

 The level of cultural diversity witnessed in Oxley was found to be above average when compared nationally for a number of language and cultural background related metrics

-Oxley's population is culturally diverse, with 29.8% born overseas and 23.2% speaking a language other than English at home.
-Christianity is the predominant religion in Oxley, comprising 44.3% of its population.
-Notably, Buddhism is overrepresented compared to Greater Brisbane, making up 3.7% of Oxley's population versus 8.7%.
+Oxley's population was found to be more culturally diverse than most local markets, with 29.8% born overseas and 23.2% speaking a language other than English at home.
+Christianity was the predominant religion in Oxley, comprising 44.3% of its population.
+Buddhism, however, was overrepresented at 3.7%, compared to the Greater Brisbane average of 2.0%.

 Frequently Asked Questions - Diversity